-Festival Announces First Award Winner
+Festival Announces Award Winner 2021

 The Edington Festival Award was made possible by a bequest which has been invested by the Edington Music Festival.
 The award was decided in collaboration with Cathedral Music Trust and its Diamond Fund for Choristers.